hortonworks/cloudbreak/docs/azure_cb_ui.md

 `Network:` the network template

-`Security Group:" the security group
+`Security Group:` the security group

 `Blueprint:` your Hadoop cluster blueprint.
 Once the blueprint is selected we parse it and give you the option to select the followings for each **hostgroup**.